 OHSU requires all faculty, staff, residents and students who are involved in patient care to have a drug screening test.
-The information provided below is to assist you with complying with that policy.
+The information provided below is to assist you with complying with the OHSU policy #02-01-003 "Student Drug and Alcohol Testing" in the Student Affairs policy section.
 Despite the changes in Oregon statute regarding marijuana use and possession beginning July 1, 2015, OHSU continues to adhere to Federal law and maintain a zero-tolerance policy in this regard.
 Test results are confidential as required by Federal and State laws, and tests are paid for by OHSU.